davaya/openc2-jadn/jadn-v2.0.md

 In applications each collection value is instantiated as a variable with the specified semantic effect.
 Some programming languages define collection types that are "order preserving" but not "ordered".
-Ordered types (OrderedSet, OrderedMap and Sequence) must have a mapping from positive integers to collection elements, i.e., elements may be referenced by position.
+Ordered types (OrderedSet, OrderedMap and Sequence) have a mapping from positive integers to collection elements, i.e., elements may be referenced by position and order is significant when comparing values.
-Unordered types (Set, Map, Bag) must ignore order when comparing values regardless of whether they preserve insertion order.
+Unordered types (Set, Map, Bag) ignore order when comparing values regardless of whether they preserve insertion order.
 This document does not specify how collections are instantiated, but Table 4-3 lists programming language types that could hold collection values with the required semantics.
-Values used as keys must be hashable, which means they must be constant.
+Values used as keys must be hashable, which implies they are constant.

 ###### Table 4-3: Example Programming Language Types